International Conference on Gerontechnology 2024

 Prof. William TSANG Wai-nam

-Associate Dean (Development and Strategic Relationships) and Professor
+(Development and Strategic Relationships)

 School of Nursing and Health Sciences